 Digitigrade Gait | 3 |

-- You should then build Blood Howl as your primary Defensive Skill.
-Now, you can alternate between your Passive Skills and Active Skills.
-We recommend making Rabies, then Vine Creeper, and finally Lacerate.
+- Now, you can alternate between your Passive Skills and Active Skills.
+I recommend making Rabies, then Vine Creeper, and finally Lacerate.

 - Once you have enough Passives and have built all your Active Skills, you can rank your Shred to 5.